delatbabel/admin/README.md

 * Store configuration in the database as per delatbabel/site-config.
 * Store the model configuration in the database and have a model configuration editor for the admin.
 * Go through the remaining TODOs and FIXMEs in the code.
-* Unit tests are currently in staging/tests, need to be moved up and gotten working.
+* Unit tests have about 60% coverage, with no coverage on the controller.
+There are also some commented out tests that fail.

 ### Future Plans